 Anxiety vs. Depression

 Left untreated, anxiety can worsen and cause even more stress.
-So, trying to ignore it hoping it will go away will only make it worse.
+So, trying to ignore it, hoping it will go away, will only make it worse.
 Anxiety is treatable with therapy, natural remedies, lifestyle changes, and medications.
 You may need to try several combinations and treatments before finding one that works.
-Talking to someone about what you are going through can often be what you really need in life.

 In addition to medications and therapy, there are several natural ways to help reduce anxiety and create a feeling of calm.
 These techniques may work for those who don’t want to use prescription medications, can’t use them, or are looking for coping mechanisms to add to their medication and therapy plan.
 If you want to control your anxiety naturally, don’t stop taking your medications without consulting your health provider first.
 In some cases, stopping a medication suddenly may cause serious side effects.